Monte47/ChromeTunes/README.md

 - HTML with Canvas and CSS for DOM manipulation, rendering, and styling
 - Webpack to bundle together various scripts necessary for the app to run

-In addition to the webpack entry file, there will be two scripts associated with this app:
+In addition to the webpack entry file, there will be three scripts associated with this app:

 `keyboard.js`: this script will contain all the logic for creating the keyboard and its elements, which will be rendered to the dom.